Latent Causal Socioeconomic Health Index

 \subsection{Spatial modeling}

-Macro-level variables of countries are expected to be spatially correlated [\Mycite{ward2018}], as countries that are close together in regions (e.g. Europe, North America and Central Asia) tend to be more similar in terms of a cultural, economic, social or political context.
+\Mycite{ward2018} and \Mycite{darmofal2015} note that there are very few examples of point-level data in the social sciences.
+In addition, spatial correlations among countries are often not accounted for, even though macro-level variables of countries are expected to be spatially correlated, as countries that are close together in regions (e.g. Europe, North America and Central Asia) tend to be more similar in terms of a cultural, economic, social or political context.
 This suggests that the \textit{latent health} of countries may also be spatially dependent.
-In order to assess the need for spatial modeling in our framework, we fit the base LHFI model, treating the policy variable as a regular covariate, in this case MML and \textit{not} GGHE using equations (\ref{eq:MVNy}) - (\ref{eq:MVNh}) and examined its residuals.
-The residuals are defined as

-where the `hat' ($\ \widehat{} \ $) value is the posterior median of the residuals after subtraction on the right-hand-side based on the Markov chain Monte Carlo (MCMC) samples. \\
+In order to assess the need for spatial modeling in our framework, we fit the base LHFI model, treating the policy variable as a typical covariate, in this case MML, using equations (\ref{eq:MVNy}) - (\ref{eq:MVNh}) and examined its residuals.
+The residuals are defined as where $\bm{\widehat{\epsilon_H}}^*$ is the posterior median of the residuals after subtraction on the right-hand-side based on the Markov chain Monte Carlo (MCMC) samples.

 Figure \ref{fig:Hres} presents the residuals from the base LHFI model fit on the world map.
-The gray areas on the map are countries that are not represented in our dataset.
-It is apparent that countries that are geographically close together in regions such as North America, Western Europe, Central and South East Asia have posterior residuals that are either similarly under- or over-estimated by our model.
-Similarly, the model that replaces MML with GGHE also shows the need to address spatial dependency.
-To accommodate this, we incorporate spatial dependency among our residuals on the health-level, and modify equation (\ref{eq:MVNh}) to account for spatial dependence in its residuals.
+It is apparent that countries that are geographically close together in regions such as North America, Western Europe, Central and South East Asia have residuals that are either similarly under- or over-estimated by our base model.
+Similarly, the model that replaces MML with GGHE (map not shown) also shows the need to address spatial dependency.
+To accommodate this, in the next section we incorporate spatial dependency among residuals on the health level, and modify equation (\ref{eq:MVNh}) to account for this spatial dependence in its residuals.